fish-face/quasselgrep/README.md

 quasselgrep.conf
 ---

-Principally for storing database connection information, a configfile can be created and specified with the -c option (Default: `quasselgrep.conf` in the current directory)
+Principally for storing database connection information, a configfile can be created and specified with the -c option (Default: `~/.quasselgrep.conf`)
 The file should look something like:

 ```python